ONSdigital/census-contact-centre-service/README.md

 ## End Point

-When running successfully the words "Hello Census Integration!" should be found at the following endpoint:
+When running successfully version information can be obtained from the info endpoint

-* localhost:8171/data
+* localhost:8171/info

 ## Docker image build